flotiq/scully-products-starter/README.md

 <br/>

 > [!IMPORTANT]
-We no longer support Scully integration due to low interest from our users.
-Pull requests are welcome.
+We are not actively maintaining this repository due to low interest from our users.
+PRs are welcome.

 Scully Starter - Products
 ========================